AbhishekKumarRay/Price-Predictor/README.md

  <h2>To execute:</h2>
-There are two different flask servers configured, on two different ports, which needs to be executed parallelly.<br>
+Here, there are two different flask servers configured, on two different ports, which needs to be executed parallelly.<br>
 1. All India